Kevin McFarland – Founder & President

 Carlos Valadez Jr. – Treasurer

 A native of Nampa, Idaho, Carlos joined the Marines in 2003 after graduating from Skyview High School.
-His 13 years in the Corps included multiple combat tours to Iraq and Afghanistan as a UH-1N Huey Crew Chief.
+His 13 years in the Corps included multiple combat tours to Iraq and Afghanistan as an AH-1W Plane Captain and UH-1N Huey Crew Chief.
 Upon separation from the Marines, he joined the Idaho Air National Guard, allowing him to continue to serve while being able to spend more time with his wife and three children.
 As an IBV member, he uses his extensive knowledge of the local waterways and his skills as an angler to help Veterans find peace through the pursuit of Idaho’s incredible variety of fish.

 Dirk Kuntz – Administration